jimmychoo474/Code-test/README.md

 # Code test

 Showing daily active cases for each LGA.

+Web scrapping website using simple_html_dom, as shown in the file.

 ## Installation

 Download php and sql files.